Olian04/simply-result/README.md

 # simply-result

 Simply typesafe Result and Option monads in typescript and javascript.
-Only 1kb minified and gzipped.
+Only about 700b minified and gzipped.
 Branchless implementation, waisting no processing cycles on unnecessary operations.
 On average [~15% faster than try-catch](#performance).

+See also the sister library [simply-result-util](https://github.com/Olian04/simply-result-util) for useful monadic helper functions such as `Try`, `transpose`, and `flatten`.

 ```ts
 import { Result, Ok, Err, Some, None } from 'simply-result';